How Enceladus Got Its Stripes

 The additional splits formed from the weight of ice and snow building up along the edges of the Baghdad fissure as jets of water from the subsurface ocean froze and fell back down.
 This weight added a new form of pressure on the ice sheet.

-“That caused the ice sheet to flex just enough to set off a parallel crack about 35 kilometers away,” Rudolph added.
+“That caused the ice sheet to flex just enough to set off a parallel crack about 35 kilometers (22 miles) away,” Rudolph added.

 For a larger moon, its own gravity would be stronger and prevent the additional fractures from opening all the way.
 So, these stripes could only have formed on Enceladus.